KieranBest/Final-Year-Project/Documentation.md

 ##### Milestone 1 - Implementation

 To create this project automated testing needed to be implemented to help keep my scripts concise and ensure I conform to standard coding practices.
 I used gulp.js to do this by testing my JS, HTML5 and CSS scripts.
-To do this I needed to install the packages required, run vs code in administrator, and simply enter 'Set-ExecutionPolicy RemoteSigned' before entering'gulp' into the terminal that is in the same directory as my HTML55, CSS, and JS files (mdn Web Docs, 2023).
+To do this I needed to install the packages required, such as node and gulp, run vs code in administrator, and simply enter 'Set-ExecutionPolicy RemoteSigned' before entering'gulp' into the terminal that is in the same directory as my HTML55, CSS, and JS files (mdn Web Docs, 2023).
 This can be seen as follows:

 ```JavaScript
 const gulp = require('gulp');